korenmiklos/talks/2023-07-24-salento-macro-meetings/README.md

 ---
 author: Miklós Koren
-title: Discussion of "International Diversification, Reallocation, and the Labor Share"
+title: Discussion of "International Diversification, Reallocation, and the Labor Share" by David, Ranciere and Zeke
 date: July 24, 2023
 aspectratio: 1610
 lang: en
 ---

-## One-page summary
+## One-slide summary
 1. Aggregate labor share has declined in the US and other developed countries.
 But firm-level labor share is increasing.
-2. Model with risk-adjusted production decisions: quantity and price of firm-specific risk drives labor share.
+2. Model with risk-averse firm owners: quantity and price of firm-specific risk drives labor share.
-    - Predicts within-firm increases and reallocation towards low-share firms.
+    - Predicts within-firm increases and reallocation towards low-labor-share firms.
 4. Additional predictions confirmed in Compustat data:
     - Risky firms have lower labor share.
     - Firms with foreign equity are more responsive to risk.